apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## Background

-As the marketing manager for Acme Espresso Machines (fictitious), a small manufacturer of premium coffee maker machines, I'm in a market dominated by several large manufacturers, including Breville, DeLonghi, Gaggia, and Rancilio.
+Acme Espresso Machines is a small, fictitious manufacturer of premium coffee maker machines and is in a market dominated by several large manufacturers, including Breville, DeLonghi, Gaggia, and Rancilio.
 To improve Acme’s market share, I plan to analyze the market with several objectives in mind:

 - Identify specific market segments within the greater market